Zetas2/pythoncountdownbot/README.md

 - validators 0.20.0
 - python-dotenv 0.20.0

 Sure..
-I might have missed something, but thats the but thats the main stuff at least.
+I might have missed something, but thats the main stuff at least.

 ## How to use